FREQUENTLY ASKED QUESTIONS:

 ****COVID-19 Modified Cancellation Policy****

-Any guests who cannot visit us due to a mandated Government shut-down, will be offered a full credit for their reservation to re-book at a future date OR a refund in line with our standard cancellation policy above.
+Any guests who cannot visit due to a mandated Government shut-down will be offered a full credit for their reservation to re-book at a future date.

 – Do you have a waiting list?

-We do not have a formal waiting list, but we do feature all available cabins (including last minute cancellations) at the top of our Book Now page in the “What’s Available?” section: https://www.cabinscape.com/book-now/.
+We do not have a formal waiting list, but we do feature all available cabins (including last minute cancellations) on our home page here: https://www.cabinscape.com/#lastminute.
 We keep this section updated regularly so check back often.
 We also announce all last minute cancellations on our Instagram and Facebook accounts (mostly as “stories”).

 – I have a gift certificate.
 How can I use it?